hoerspielerin/hoerbox/README.md

 - fill with audiofiles
 - add an hdmi dispplay or headphones

----> EASILY CHANGING SOUNDFILES BY NAMING WITH 1 untill 999
+---> EASILY CHANG SOUNDFILES BY NAMING WITH 1 untill 999